11 best non-custodial wallets in 2025

 Compare some of the best non-custodial crypto wallets for secure self-custody of your digital assets.

-Each year, we conduct an extensive review of the best non-custodial wallets available in Canada.
-To arrive at our picks, we review the best non-custodial wallets on the market for overall safety, functionality, cost and supported digital assets — including coins, tokens and NFTs.
-The safest non-custodial wallets are hardware wallets, but we've included a range of options to help you weigh up which is best for your needs.
+We’ve scoured the market to find the best non-custodial wallet in Canada, reviewing products for safety, functionality, cost and supported digital assets—including coins, tokens and NFTs.
+The safest non-custodial wallets are hardware wallets, but we’ve included a range of self-custodial options to help you decide which is best for your needs.

 This is not an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade or use any services.